haotian2006/Terrain-Generation-Library/readme.md

 make a copy of it by going to the 3 dots and clicking edit in studio.

+If you do plan to use this I highly recommend making custom WorldGen functions.
+A example is show in studio and in the worldgenExample folder
+(not Deepslate.worldgen)

 USE THIS AT YOUR OWN RISK.